Courses ofInstruction

 Offerings

-For students interested in a concentrated study of writing and rhetoric, the program offers a disciplinary major and minor, which require students to complete foundational courses in grammar and style, discourse analysis, and rhetorical analysis.
+For students interested in a concentrated study of writing and rhetoric, the program offers a self-designed major and minor, which require students to complete foundational courses in grammar and style, discourse analysis, and rhetorical analysis.
 Elective courses are offered at all levels.
-In addition, majors will select a concentration - Journalism and Professional Writing, Language as Social Action, or Theories of Writing and Rhetoric - to focus and extend the work of the foundational courses, electives, and a capstone seminar.
+In addition, majors will create a concentration in conjunction with their major/minor advisor – to focus and extend the work of the foundational courses, electives, and a capstone seminar.

 Writing and Rhetoric Major (B.A.)